A Brief History

 3. American Military Spurns Christie tank tracks, Soviets step up to buy the system, 1929.

 American engineer and inventor J. Walter Christie had a concept for armored vehicles that included modest weight and high speed with excellent over ground mobility.
 He believed armored forces should be used to move rapidly about the battlefield and exploit breakthroughs rather than slowly churn up the mud like a barely mobile fortress.
 To this end, he invented the “Christie” suspension system and a way to make armored vehicles convertible from tracked to wheeled drive and back.
 He had previously dabbled in auto racing, taxi cab design, and even the design of fire engines.
 With World War I came the opportunity for inventors to design new weapons exploiting the motor driven drive lines of vehicles, and Christie offered a design to the US Army, but failed to win a contract due in part to his own refusal to bend to Army wishes.
 Christie designed an amphibious tank for the US Marine Corps in 1924, and was again denied a contract despite a successful test.
 Christie’s breakthrough design came in 1928 with his signature suspension, and even the skeptical US Army bought several examples for testing.
 In spite of enthusiasm for the Christie design by then Lt.
 Col. George Patton, the US Army passed on the opportunity to mass produce the Christie tank due to high acquisition costs.
-Christie was not happy and sough a buyer or buyers for his design.
+Christie was not happy and sought a buyer or buyers for his design.
 In spite of US laws against selling military equipment to the Soviet Union, Christie and the Soviets managed to circumvent those laws by selling a couple copies of his tank to the USSR through the ruse of labeling the tanks “agricultural equipment.”
 The Christie tank became the template for the Soviet tanks that ruled the battlefield during World War II, incorporating the Christie suspension concept with another Christie design, that of sloped armor.
-The Soviets stuck with the Christie type of tank and armored vehicle suspension for most of their armor designs for the next few decades.
 Christie sold his design to the British, who also incorporated his ideas in tank design, but the US continued to refuse his designs during World War II.
 Christie died in 1944, virtually broke after being perhaps the most influential designer involved in the development of the modern tank.

 4. Japanese Zero fighter captured intact by Americans on Akutan Island, 1942.

 Petty Officer First Class Tadayoshi Koga was a pilot of the latest and greatest Japanese fighter plane, the Mitsubishi A6M Zero during the Aleutian Islands campaign, a diversionary attack on the Alaskan islands during June of 1942, while the main Japanese force attacked the US island of Midway.
 Koga and his flight of Zeros shot down a US Navy patrol plane, and then strafed the survivors floating on the sea with machine gun and cannon fire.
-Koga’s Zero was damaged by small arms fire during the strafing (a war crime), though the returning Zero pilots reported his plane had been damaged while attacking patrol aircraft that were in a harbor, a false claim to deflect attention from the war crime of strafing survivors in the water.
-(Note: George HW Bush was also accused of engaging in that very same war crime during World War II, without confirmation.
-For some reason, Americans seem to think such action is just a regular part of war and not a crime when we do it, but an atrocity when someone else does it to our guys!)
+Koga’s Zero was damaged by small arms fire during the strafing (a war crime), although the returning Zero pilots reported his plane had been damaged while attacking patrol aircraft that were in a harbor, a false claim to deflect attention from the war crime of strafing survivors in the water.
+(Note: George H. W. Bush was also accused of engaging in that same war crime during World War II, without confirmation.)
 The exact nature of the small arms fire that took down Koga’s plane is unknown, as both .50 caliber and .30 holes were found in the captured plane.
 The engine oil line had been severed on the Zero, causing Koga to make a forced landing on Akutan Island on a muddy and grassy field.
 Koga made the mistake of lowering his landing gear instead of making a much safer belly landing.
 The landing gear of the Zero caught in the mud and flipped the Zero upside down, killing Koga instantly from a broken neck.
-The flight of Japanese fighters watched the crash landing take place, but the other pilots decided not to strafe the downed plane to deny it to the Americans as they thought Koga might still be alive in the intact, though upside down aircraft.
+The flight of Japanese fighters watched the crash landing take place, but the other pilots decided not to strafe the downed plane to deny it to the Americans as they thought Koga might still be alive in the intact, although upside down aircraft.
 A Japanese rescue submarine failed to find the wreckage of Koga’s plane, leaving it for the Americans to find a month later.
 Ecstatic American intelligence personnel recovered the downed Zero and quickly restored it to flying condition, completely studying the design and flight characteristics of their #1 aerial foe in the Pacific.
-Information gleaned from inspecting and testing the Zero allowed the US to develop better tactics for fighting the formidable, though flawed Zero, and that information was used in the design of the F6F Hellcat that became the primary US Navy aircraft carrier fighter plane of World War II, a design that destroyed more Japanese planes than any other American fighter and resulted in a won/loss ratio of 19 enemy planes downed for every Hellcat lost in aerial combat!
-(Based on kills claimed, not kills confirmed.)
+Information gleaned from inspecting and testing the Zero allowed the US to develop better tactics for fighting the formidable, although flawed Zero, and that information was used in the design of the F6F Hellcat that became the primary US Navy aircraft carrier fighter plane of World War II, a design that destroyed more Japanese planes than any other American fighter and resulted in a won/loss ratio of 19 enemy planes downed for every Hellcat lost in aerial combat!
+(Note: The kill ratio statistic is based on kills claimed, not kills confirmed.)

 5. Soviets reverse engineer impounded us B-29 Bomber, 1944.